Hole spin qubits in Si FinFETs with fully tunable spin-orbit coupling and sweet spots for charge noise: Spin-orbit interaction in perturbation theory

 We do not include electric or magnetic fields at the moment and we focus on the intrinsic spin-orbit coupling.
-To obtain simple equations, we restrict the orbital space to the space spanned by the lowest three eigenstates of the Laplace equation in an equilateral triangle, see Eq.~\eqref{eq:sol-LaplEq} and Fig.~\ref{fig:Laplace-equation-solution}.
-By including the spin-orbit interactions between heavy and light holes via the rotated Hamiltonian $H_\text{LK}$, we obtain a $12\times 12$ Hamiltonian matrix that models the kinetic energy of the holes confined in the fin and that parametrically depends on the angles $\varphi$ and $\theta$ and on the momentum along the wire $p_z$.
-The approximate Hamiltonian is found from $H_\text{LK}$ in Eq.~\eqref{eq:Eq:LK_rotated} by separating the different powers of $p_i p_j$, i.e. $H_\text{LK}=\sum_{i,j} p_i p_j H_{ij} $, and using the matrix representation of the momenta operators in the basis $\Big(|m=1,l=0,\lambda =e\rangle, |m=1,l=1,\lambda =e\rangle, |m=1,l=1,\lambda =o\rangle \Big) $, where the quantum numbers $m,l,\lambda$ are defined in Appendix~\ref{app:Laplace}, see Eq.~\eqref{eq:sol-Lap-vector}.
-Explicitly, the matrices of the momenta squared are given by
+To obtain simple equations, we restrict the orbital space to the space spanned by the lowest three eigenstates of the Laplace equation in an equilateral triangle, see Fig.~\ref{fig:Laplace-equation-solution}.
+By projecting $H_\text{LK}$ onto this subspace, we obtain a $12\times 12$ reduced Hamiltonian $H_{12}$ that parametrically depends on the angles $\varphi$ and $\theta$ and on the momentum $p_z$.